-In accordance with Section 66 StPO, the Federal Ministry of Justice has entered into contracts with appropriate, established organisations, who will provide assistance to victims after verifying that the statutory conditions have been met.
-Details of these organisations can be found by clicking on the following link, where they have been sorted by federal state: Victim support organisations
+In accordance with §66(2) StPO (Strafprozessordnung, Code of Criminal Procedure), the Federal Ministry of Constitutional Affairs, Reforms, Deregulation and Justice (Bundesministerium für Verfassung, Reformen, Deregulierung und Justiz) has entered into contracts with appropriate, established organisations, who will provide assistance to victims after verifying that the statutory conditions have been met.
+Details of these organisations can be found by clicking on the following link, where they have been sorted by federal state (Land): Victim support organisations

 Victim support hotline